Richard Sherman (American football): Education

 Sherman was born in Los Angeles, California, and he attended Dominguez High School, starring in football and track and field.
 As a senior in 2005, he accounted for 1,030 all-purpose yards, including 870 yards on 28 catches and three punt returns for touchdowns.
-He also recorded 45 tackles, eight pass breakups and one interception as a defensive back, and helped Dominguez to a CIF Southern Section Division III title with a 41–14 victory over Sherman Oaks Notre Dame High School in the championship game.
-He graduated from Dominguez High School in 2006, where his classmates voted him the "Male student most likely to succeed."
-A scholar-athlete, he was salutatorian (ranked second) in his high school class.
-He graduated from high school with a 4.2 GPA.
+Sherman also recorded 45 tackles, eight pass breakups and an interception as a cornerback, and helped Dominguez to a CIF Southern Section Division III title with a 41–14 victory over Sherman Oaks Notre Dame High School in the championship game.

-As a member of the school's track team, Sherman was named a USA Today All-American after winning the California state title in the triple jump, with a mark of 15.44 meters, and was the 7th ranked triple jumper in California in 2005.
+As a member of the school's track team, Sherman was named a USA Today All-American after winning the California state title in the triple jump, with a mark of 15.44 meters, and was the seventh ranked triple jumper in California in 2005.
 He made it to the finals of the state meet in the 110-meter hurdles, placing third with a time of 13.99 seconds, and also finished sixth in the long jump, with a mark of 7.25 meters.
-He was also timed at 10.77 seconds in the 100 meters.
+Sherman was also timed at 10.77 seconds in the 100 meters.